aryarahman2030/aryarahman2030.github.io/_posts/2021-09-23-databases.md

 Neo4j seems to be the popular database that has “native” graph storage.
 I guess that means that the database itself was built to be optimal for querying with the graphQL syntax.

-If you’re interested in any of these in particular, it can’t hurt to build your own leaves (and honestly fill out the rest of this branch) on your own!
+If you’re interested in any of these in particular, it can’t hurt to get in the trenches and learn more on your own!

 **Customers of Neo4j:** Lyft, airbnb, adobe, caterpillar, volvo